-Later on in the build, when I added the wall mounted platforms as part of the cats’ highway, I moved the ladder to span between the middle platform on the tree and one of the wall mounted platforms.
+Later on in the build, when I added the wall-mounted platforms as part of the cat highway, I moved the ladder to span between the middle platform on the tree and one of the wal- mounted platforms.
 To reutilise the nuts, when relocating the ladder, I just prised them out with a screwdriver and refitted them in their new position.

-Before assembling the modified cat tree I needed to cover all the platforms and the base with faux fur fabric.
+Before assembling the modified cat tree I covered all the platforms and the base with faux fur fabric.

 - Cut the material to size, allowing for overlap around the edges.